Barry's Coilguns

 So you probably need to estimate first how much time is needed.
 Look at a crude timing estimate for one approach to get some ballpark figures.

 This is the same RLC circuit which is typically analyzed in standard introductory engineering courses.
-It is a well-understood circuit, and you can find books and equations to describe its characteristics all over the web.
+It is a well-understood circuit, and you can find books and equations to describe its characteristics on the web.
 Please see my analysis on my next web page for some general comments about how this is adapted to coilguns.

 Trouble?

 Are you having a problem running the applet?
 This program requires Java Runtime Environment (JRE) 1.4 or above.
-You can download the latest Java executables from Sun Microsystems at http://www.java.com/en/download/manual.jsp Look for your operating system and click its "download" link.
+The current recommended JRE is Version 7 Update 17 as of March 2013.

 If my applet still doesn't work, try to open your Java Console window in your web browser.
 The console icon will usually look like a steaming coffee-cup.
 Copy and paste its contents into a message and e-mail it to me for trouble-shooting.